-Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, PureLuxe Persian Cat's most plentiful ingredient listed is chicken meal, which is considered a quality protein source.
-It also contains deboned chicken and salmon meal as additional quality protein sources.
+Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, PureLuxe Persian Cat's most plentiful ingredient listed is deboned chicken, which is considered a quality protein source.
+It also contains chicken meal as additional quality protein sources.

 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains salmon meal and deboned salmon which may be problematic for cats who suffer from seafood food allergies.
+Allergen alert: This product contains salmon meal, deboned salmon, salmon oil and egg product which may be problematic for cats who suffer from seafood or eggs food allergies.

 Using the calculations provided by the AAFCO, PureLuxe Persian Cat has approximately 361 calories per 100g (102 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.

 All the product information on this page is based on data collected from

 The authoritative source for ingredient lists and nutritional analysis for any pet food is always the pet food manufacturer.

 Ingredients as published by the cat food manufacturer: